rotundasoftware/cartero/README.md

 The days of organizing assets into directories by their type are over.
 The new black is organizing applications into packages that contain HTML, JavaScript, css, and images. [npm](https://www.npmjs.org/‎) is a powerful platform for managing and sharing such packages.
 Cartero makes it easy for web apps to consume them.

 A package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
-In addition to standard npm `package.json` properties, stylesheets and other assets of a package may be enumerated using globs, along with any transforms they require (as implemented in [parcelify](https://github.com/rotundasoftware/parcelify, on which cartero is built)).
+In addition to standard npm package.json properties, stylesheets and other assets of a package may be enumerated using globs, along with any transforms they require (as implemented in [parcelify](https://github.com/rotundasoftware/parcelify), on which cartero is built).

 ```
 {